huy-dai/Boogazoo/README.md

 Design a simple Javascript website with modern CSS styling that interfaces with the back-end APIs for controlling of videos.
 Current framework considerations include Node.js or Svelte kit

-Also displays information about the current queue,
+Also displays information about the current queue, provide options to add video links